DenaJGibbon/Performance-Constraints/README.md

 R code to calculate bandwidth, signal-to-noise ratio and run model selection.

-Under review in the journal Animal Behaviour as of December 4, 2017.

 If used or adapted please cite:

-Clink, D. J., Charif, R, Crofoot, M. C., & Marshall, A. J. (in review).
-Evidence of vocal performance constraints in a female non-human primate.
-Animal Behaviour.
+Clink, Dena J., Russell A. Charif, Margaret C. Crofoot, and Andrew J. Marshall.
+"Evidence for vocal performance constraints in a female nonhuman primate."
+Animal behaviour 141 (2018): 85-94.